-- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (a) Accreditation in Public Relations (APR), AQD 7A1. - (b) Accreditation in Public Relations + Military (APRM), AQD 7A2. - (c) Certified Communication Management Professional (CMP), AQD 7C1. - (d) Certified Strategic Communication Management Professional (SCMP), AQD 7C2. - (3) Additional consideration should be given to officers who have made progress towards designation as a Joint Qualified Officer as demonstrated by completion of joint education and/or a successful tour in a joint billet. - d.
-Values for Merit Reorder (in order of priority): - (1) Sustained superior performance throughout their time in grade, with particular scrutiny of their performance in O-4 milestone. - (2) Superior performance in their assigned duties in operational or fleet tours should be weighted more heavily than earning degrees, accreditations, and certifications. - (3) Graduate degree in communications (4400P) and/or Naval War College/service school. - (4) Earned Advanced Certification (SCMP) or Accreditation (APR+M). - (5) Superior Performance in a Washington DC Headquarters assignment.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - (1) Emphasis should be placed on a sustained superior performance throughout their time in grade, with particular scrutiny of their performance in their TYCOM/numbered fleet/CHINFO tours as deputies/action officers. - (2) Superior performance in their assigned duties in operational, fleet or staff tours should be weighted more heavily than earning degrees, accreditations, and certifications. - (3) Selected as Junior Public Affairs Officer of the Year. - (4) Completed JPME Phase I. - (5) Earned Advanced Certification (SCMP) or Accreditation (APR+M).